 Read Dead Redemption Online

 Back in the 90s, games used to be unique versions for almost every platform they released on, making the most of the hardware of each console in different ways.
-This is much less prominent these days, but Rockstar showed a very good example of this practise with GTA V that released on three platforms, generations apart with many months in between – each offering a significant upgrade in visuals and content.
+This is much less prominent these days, but Rockstar showed a very good example of this practice with GTA V, which was released on three platforms, generations apart with many months in between – each offering a significant upgrade in visuals and content.
 Rockstar could be holding off to do the same with RDR 2.